Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Multiple rentals grouped as an RREE

-You own three duplexes and spend 100 hours a year on each, totaling 300 hours.
-By grouping these properties into a single Rental Real Estate Enterprise, you meet the 250-hour aggregate requirement.
-You must file a statement with your tax return, electing to treat them as a single enterprise to claim the deduction.
+Owning three duplexes with 100 annual hours spent on each totals 300 hours.
+Grouping these properties into a single Rental Real Estate Enterprise meets the 250-hour minimum.
+You must file an election statement with your tax return to treat them as one enterprise and claim the deduction.

 Small commercial property

-Short-term rentals (average stay of 7 days or less) typically do not qualify as "rental real estate" under the specific safe harbor discussed above, but they often qualify as a trade or business under Section 162 because of the high level of service provided.
-If you provide substantial services (such as cleaning, meals, or concierge services), the income might even be subject to self-employment tax.
-Understanding taxes on vacation rental income and tracking an Airbnb expenses list is crucial here.
-Proper bookkeeping for Airbnb is necessary to substantiate the active nature of the business.
+Short-term rentals (with an average stay of 7 days or less) typically don't meet the "rental real estate" safe harbor, but often qualify as a Section 162 trade or business due to the high level of services provided.
+Substantial services (cleaning, meals, concierge) may result in self-employment tax.
+Understanding vacation rental income taxes and tracking Airbnb expenses is vital.
+Proper Airbnb bookkeeping is necessary to prove the business's active nature.

 When rental income does not qualify for QBI